bbauska/UofM-AdvStyling/readme.md

 ## Week 4-24.
 What Are Templates?

 Hi everybody.
-Many times, if you\'re talking to people who do web design, you\'ve got the people who think, I hate Bootstrap, and other people are like, I love Bootstrap.
+Many times, if you&apos;re talking to people who do web design, you&apos;ve got the people who think, I hate Bootstrap, and other people are like, I love Bootstrap.
 Why is bootstrap so popular, and to be honest, so hated at the same time?
 I think one of the key reasons is because there are so many free templates out there for us to use.
-So, if someone hands you a bunch of code, you\'re going to say thank you, and probably use it.
+So, if someone hands you a bunch of code, you&apos;re going to say thank you, and probably use it.
 But that also tends to infuriate some people who really believe that every website should be unique and original.
-Let\'s go ahead and talk about some of those free templates that I\'m talking about because, if it sounds really good to you, I want to get you in the right direction.
+Let&apos;s go ahead and talk about some of those free templates that I&apos;m talking about because, if it sounds really good to you, I want to get you in the right direction.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->